-- (c) it is necessary to direct, remove or detain P in the interests of P, for the protection of other persons or for the maintenance of public safety. - (2) This regulation also applies if a police officer has reasonable grounds to suspect that P is in breach of a requirement to isolate himself or herself.
+(c) it is necessary to direct, remove or detain P in the interests of P, for the protection of other persons or for the maintenance of public safety.

+(2) This regulation also applies if a police officer has reasonable grounds to suspect that P is in breach of the requirement to self-isolate under regulation 3(3) or a requirement to self-isolate imposed under regulation 3(4).
-(3) A police officer may -

-- (a) direct P to go immediately to a hospital or other suitable place for the purposes of the imposition of any restrictions or requirements under regulation 3, - (b) remove P to a hospital or other suitable place for the purposes of the imposition of any restrictions or requirements under regulation 3, or - (c) if P is already at a hospital or other suitable place, keep P at that place or remove P to another hospital or other suitable place for the purpose of the imposition of any restrictions or requirements under regulation 3. - (4) The power in paragraph (3) may be exercised when P is at any place. - (5) For the purpose of exercising the power in paragraph (3), a police officer may enter any place.
+- (3) A police officer may - (a) direct P to go immediately to a hospital or other suitable place for the purposes of the imposition of any restrictions or requirements under regulation 3, - (b) remove P to a hospital or other suitable place for the purposes of the imposition of any restrictions or requirements under regulation 3, or - (c) if P is already at a hospital or other suitable place, keep P at that place or remove P to another hospital or other suitable place for the purpose of the imposition of any restrictions or requirements under regulation 3.

+(4) The power in paragraph (3) may be exercised when P is at any place.

+(5) For the purpose of exercising the power in paragraph (3), a police officer may enter any place.